*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – Spain isn’t necessarily cheap to visit like Cambodia or Morocco, but it’s one of the more affordable countries to visit in Western Europe.

 – Is it safe to travel to Spain?
-Because we are in unique pandemic times, know the safety issues concerning coming here.
-This official website about Spain Travel safety will let you know if it’s safe to come, what requirements are needed, and what kind of hygiene and safety measures you should take before, during, and after your trip to Spain: Travel Safe Spain
+In general, yes.
+Crime is more rampant in bigger cities like Madrid or Barcelona.
+For tourists, it’s mostly petty theft.
+For Covid-related info, Spain Travel safety will let you know if it’s safe to come, what requirements are needed, and what kind of hygiene and safety measures you should take before, during, and after your trip to Spain: Travel Safe Spain

 Ready to go to Spain?
 There are some fantastic guidebooks out there, and I usually gravitate to long-standing publishers.
 Some good ones are: